-If you're registered disabled and want to adapt your home (to make it easier to live independently) you can arrange an occupational therapy assessment via our Customer Access and Assessment Team.
+If you're registered disabled and want to adapt your home (to make it easier to live independently) you can arrange a free occupational therapy assessment via our Customer Access and Assessment Team.

 - minor adaptations which include rails, half-steps, door entry systems